czero-cc/.github/profile/README.md

-# CZero: Rediscover Your Own Knowledge 🧠
+# CZero Engine: Personal AI Interface

 **Empowering privacy-first AI.**

 CZero is a revolutionary client-side AI knowledge base processing platform that helps you leverage your valuable information while maintaining complete ownership and privacy of your data.

-## What is CZero?
+## What is CZero Engine?

-CZero transforms your scattered documents, notes, and resources into an intelligent, queryable knowledge base.
+CZero Engine transforms your scattered documents, notes, and resources into an intelligent, queryable knowledge base.
 Our platform uses WebAssembly-based approach to help you rediscover connections within your knowledge, while ensuring your data remains under your control.

 ## Key Features

 * **Intelligent Knowledge Bases:** Create and manage customized knowledge bases from various document types.
 * **Natural Language Querying:** Interact with your knowledge through intuitive conversations.
 * **Privacy-First Design:** Your data stays yours - we don't train our models on your content.
-* **API Access:** Integrate CZero-processeed endpoints into your workflows and applications.
+* **API Access:** Integrate CZero Engine-processeed endpoints into your workflows and applications.

-## Why Choose CZero?
+## Why Choose CZero Engine?

 * **Data Ownership:** Your knowledge remains fully under your control.
 * **Enhanced Productivity:** Quickly access the right information when you need it most.